starfortai/starfortai.github.io/README.md

 "Stories are at the core of human experience, and every technological change paves the way for new forms of stories."

-We create engaging AI-powered interactive stories, i.e., conversational AI games, for kids to read, play and chat.
+Starfort delivers engaging AI-powered interactive stories for kids to read, play and chat.
-* Educational experts design stories, and the Starfort platform automatically generates games
+Educational experts or parents design stories, and the Starfort AI platform automatically generates conversational AI games - Agents as NPCs.
-* 3D simulation of social scenes, global perspective + first-person perspective
-* Agents as NPCs
-* Incentive mechanism and economic enlightenment

-Starfort Curriculum: SEL, SST, ECON, CRC, et al.

-Starfort is an AI-powered family edutainment platform built for primary school students, focusing on the enhancement of social competence, with special support for ND children.
+Starfort is an AI-powered family edutainment platform built for primary and middle school students.

+Based on the CASEL theory, it helps children develop important social and emotional literacy such as self-awareness, self-management, social consciousness, interpersonal skills, and responsible decision-making ability.
+In particular, it helps children with ND in social interaction and language development.

 It is accessible on platforms such as mini-programs, browsers, and smart glasses.
 It supports Chinese and English.